-One such system which has been developed to help in teaching is Raspberry Pi, a system which brings raspberry pi and actuators together to allow students to become proficient in handling linear actuators and the motion systems they are often attached to.
+One such system developed to help in teaching is Raspberry Pi, a system that brings raspberry pi and actuators together to allow students to become proficient in handling linear actuators and the motion systems they are often attached to.

 People who have learned the appropriate languages for use with the system will be able to control their linear actuator(s) with Raspberry Pi if they ever need to.
 Using the system, they will then be able to convert the rotational motion of a common motor into linear motion for various tasks, including security systems and baby monitors, if they are needed to move.
 The main problem people have with the Raspberry Pi system is that it does not have its own power source; an external power supply is needed for Raspberry Pi, and therefore any attached linear actuators – to function.
 This naturally requires the Raspberry Pi system to be connected up in some fashion, and therefore limits what a linear actuator can do, as it needs to be connected to the power source.

-The market has produced many different types of linear actuator, and will continue to produce more as they become more integral to our current technology; there are, therefore, plenty of ways in which they can vary according to stroke length, speed, and accuracy.
-These are all things which anybody who is using a Raspberry Pi control actuator needs to be aware of, so that they can then make the necessary changes for accurate control of their equipment.
+The market has produced many different types of linear actuators and will continue to produce more as they become more integral to our current technology; therefore, there are plenty of ways to vary according to stroke length, speed, and accuracy.
+These are all things that anybody who is using a Raspberry Pi control actuator needs to be aware of to make the necessary changes for accurate control of their equipment.

-In addition to that, smaller details such as the IP rating (the ratings which tell people who are using an actuator whether it will withstand adverse conditions – i.e. dusty or wet ones), the stroke length (and whether or not a limit switch will be required for the work which requires the actuator in the first place), and the weight which the actuator can take.
-Anybody who is aiming to use Raspberry Pi for controlling linear actuators should therefore aim to familiarise themselves with the Python programming which is involved with each of those areas, to ensure that they know what to do.
+In addition to that, smaller details such as the IP rating (the ratings which tell people who are using an actuator whether it will withstand adverse conditions – i.e., dusty or wet ones), the stroke length (and whether or not a limit switch will be required for the work which requires the actuator in the first place), and the weight which the actuator can take.
+Anyone aiming to use Raspberry Pi for controlling linear actuators should therefore aim to familiarise themselves with the Python programming involved with each of those areas to ensure that they know what to do.